 The following requirements apply to boys registered in the Venturing Program or Sea Scouting.

-- Any male Venturer or Sea Scout who has achieved the First Class rank as a Boy Scout in a troop may continue advancement toward Star, Life and Eagle Scout ranks and Eagle Palms up to his 18th birthday.
+- Any male Venturer or Sea Scout who has achieved the First Class rank as a Boy Scout in a troop, or as a Lone Scout, may continue advancement up to his 18th birthday toward the Star, Life, and Eagle Scout ranks, and Eagle Palms.

 - He must meet the requirements as prescribed in the official Boy Scout Handbook and the current Boy Scout Requirements book.

 - The Venturer may fulfill leadership requirements by serving as president, vice president, secretary, treasurer, den chief, historian, guide, quartermaster, chaplain aide, or outdoor ethics guide.